-We adopt an LGBTQ-affirming approach in all our work, which includes counselling and support services, engaging with community partners and corporate stakeholders, and conducting training talks and workshops.
+We adopt an LGBTQ-affirming approach in all our work, which includes counselling and support services, engaging with community partners and corporate stakeholders, and conducting professional training talks and workshops.

 This service is offered to all regardless of gender identity, sexual orientation, age, race, ethnicity, religion, socio-economic status and educational background.
 Because relationships are an important part of our lives, our counsellors work with LGBTQ+ individuals, couples and families, including family members of persons who identify as LGBTQ+.